How and why I'll sell dividend shares

 Potential sale events: review process

-Although I routinely monitor news and results from the companies in which I'm invested, my default stance is to continue holding unless certain specific trigger events occur:
+Although I routinely monitor news and results from the companies in which I'm invested, my default stance is to continue holding unless certain specific events trigger a review of the position:

 - Dividend cut